 Basic income is an idea whose time has come

 There are powerful social movements all over the world that are campaigning for basic income.
 Most activists are pushing for schemes to be run by their national governments, often in place of existing social security systems, and funded by general taxation.
 There have been a number of highly successful pilot schemes, and there are more just getting started.
 Some campaigns are starting to bear fruit politically, with national governments considering the proposals, and referendums being held.
 The idea of basic income is gaining in popularity all over the world.
+A March 2017 survey showed that 68% of Europeans would vote in favour of basic income in a referendum, if given the chance.

 Brazil passed the Citizen's Basic Income law in 2004, committing the government to introduce basic income, first to the poorest and later to everyone.
 The country's major Bolsa Familia cash transfer programme, introduced around the same time, provides cash to low-income families, but this has not yet been scaled up to a universal basic income.
 A number of pilots have demonstrated the benefits, including a £7.80 basic income in the village of Quatinga Velho since 2008 by a Brazilian group called ReCivitas, and a £2.50 municipal basic income paid in local currency in the town of Marica.